Roman-Shulpov/PythonLearning/README.md

 # learning python
-My name is Roman Shulpov, this is my repository on GitLab.
+My name is Roman Shulpov, this is my repository on GitLab